kuanalex/bnpp/BNPP-CPD-503-522.md

 1. CPD 5.0.3 precheck
 2. Update cpd-cli and environment variables script for 5.2.2
 3. Prepare to run upgrades in a restricted network using a private container registry
-4. Backup CPD 5.0.3 CRs, cpd-instance, and cpd-operators namespaces
+4. Backup CPD 5.0.3 CRs, cp4data, and cpd-inst-operators namespaces
 5. Upgrade shared cluster components (ibm-cert-manager,ibm-licensing,scheduler)
 6. Prepare to upgrade an instance of IBM Software Hub
 7. Upgrade an instance of IBM Software Hub